Microsoft Teams has emerged as a vital communication and collaboration platform for modern workplaces. As…

 How to Interpret the Results

-If you have a large MTA Outbound Time it likely points to your outbound SMTP filters and/or the providers or on-premise Exchange mail queues that are having problems.
+A large MTA Outbound Time likely points to your outbound SMTP filters and/or the providers or on-premise O365 Exchange mail queues that are having problems.

-If you have a large MTA Transport Time then you have a problem with your SPAM or AV processing.
+Ok, so you have a large MTA Transport Time then you have a problem with your SPAM or AV processing.
 Typically, this is the culprit and the source of the slow mail replies.
-When you see large MTA Transport Times — we have seen SPAM processing services take upwards of 3 or 4 minutes to process a small 900 byte message — you can guarantee that you will have a problem with email delivery in the future and that larger messages with attachments will take even longer to process.
+When you see large MTA Transport Times — upwards of 3 or 4 minutes to process a small 900-byte message — you can guarantee that you will have a problem with email delivery in the future.
+Larger messages with attachments will take even longer to process.

 Crowd-powered Like the Rest of Our Statistics

-Just like ALL of the metrics that Exoprise CloudReady collects, we crowd-source our MTA statistics so that customers can understand what is typical for inbound and outbound mail processing.
-Being able to do this across on-premise Exchange servers and Office 365 environments and being able to make comparisons is very helpful in evaluating a migration to different SMTP or SPAM services as well as continuously monitoring.
+Just like ALL of the metrics that Exoprise CloudReady collects, we crowd-source our MTA statistics.
+That way our customers can understand what is typical for inbound and outbound mail processing.
+Being able to do this comparison across on-premise Exchange servers and Office 365 environments is very helpful in evaluating a migration to different SMTP or SPAM services.

 We have had customers come to us and say “we thought our email was slow, we just didn’t realize how bad it was until we could compare it to other systems”.
-That is the power of CloudReady crowd-powered monitoring.
+That is the power of CloudReady exchange mail queue crowd-powered monitoring tool.

-Find out if you have a problem today
+Find out if you have a Office 365 Exchange mail queue problem today